slaydarkkkk/slaydarkkkk.github.io/content/posts/downunderctf-2023-writeups/index.md

 06:0018│ ebp 0xff971a38 —▸ 0xf7fa3020 (_rtld_global) —▸ 0xf7fa3a40 —▸ 0x56626000 ◂— 0x464c457f
 ```

-Note that only the least sifnificant nibble in stack address is static, so we might have to run the solve script serveral times (~16 times).
+Note that only the least significant nibble in stack address is fixed, so we might have to run the solve script serveral times (~16 times).

 `solve.py`: